 Haunted New Orleans Hotels

 The Big Easy holds its own among the most haunted cities in the United States.
-It is a city known for embracing the dead among the living with extravagant funeral processions, aboveground cemeteries and voodoo culture.
+It's a city known for embracing the dead among the living with extravagant funeral processions, above-ground cemeteries and voodoo culture.

 Haunted Hotels in New Orleans